El Nuevo Día: 1990-2010

+Despite portraying itself in a different light, celebrity news still made the cover of El Nuevo Día sporadically.
+"Por Dentro", "Domingo" and "En Grande" were dedicated to trivial topics, while intelectual projects like "Foro" and "Letras" were short lived and assimilated into the latter.
+The advent of its digital platform, endi.com, has led to El Nuevo Día recruiting young journalists to monitor the media and republish.
+The community initiatives created by El Nuevo Día are usually temporary in nature, though the introduction of blogs and editorials authored by external figures have allowed room for the reader.
 In addition to its political and community sections, El Nuevo Día also has sports, entertainment and business sections.
 Its previous television commercial campaign slogan read: El Nuevo Día: Un Gran Periodico ("El Nuevo Día: A Great Newspaper").
 The campaign slogan recently changed to "El Nuevo Día: Conocer es Crecer" ("El Nuevo Día: To Know is to Grow").
+A weekly supplement known as "La Gran Historia Ilustrada de Puerto Rico" was introduced in 2007.

 From 2003 to 2008, El Nuevo Día had an Orlando edition called El Nuevo Día Orlando.
 It started publication on 2 September 2003 and was published on weekdays.
+When Primera Hora was launched, it was described as "Coke Diet" to El Nuevo Día's "Coca Cola".
 On 13 November 2009, the newspaper began to circulate free of charge.
 The paper printed 25,000 copies daily.
 A study showed that 96% percent of people who read the Orlando edition read it at home.
 The Orlando edition ceased publication on 29 August 2008.